INTERNATIONAL FESTIVAL OF ANCIENT GREEK DRAMA

 Since its beginning, the “International Festival of Ancient Greek Drama” is yearly co-organised by the Cultural Services of the Ministry of Education and Culture, the Cyprus Centre of the International Theatre Institute and the Deputy Ministry of Tourism of the Republic of Cyprus.

 The ancient Greek drama affirms its presence in today’s world as a living form of theatre, never ceasing to challenge and puzzle theatre practitioners in their quest of new ways of appealing on modern audiences throughout the world.
 Proved to be a cultural event of international significance, the “International Festival of Ancient Greek Drama” has managed to draw theatre companies from various parts of the world, featuring ancient Greek drama as an integral part of the World Cultural Heritage.

 Hosting performances from all over the world, the Festival provides a contemporary space for theatre directors and their inspired teams to present their interpretation of ancient Greek text in their own language, shading their own distinct cultural colour on stage while providing the wider public with access to high quality performances.
 The Festival has established international collaboration with more than 130 theatre groups, presenting productions from more than 22 countries such as Belgium, Bulgaria, China, Croatia, Germany, Georgia, Greece, Israel, Italy, Korea, Latvia, Latvia, Portugal, Romania, Russia, Serbia, Slovenia, Spain, Sweden, U.K., U.S.A., as well as Cyprus.
 Many of the performances are innovative in their approach, thus highlighting the timeless nature of ancient Greek drama and transferring at the same time, the unique cultural features of each country.

-The performances are presented in open-air amphitheatres, such as the Ancient Odeon in Paphos, the Curium Ancient Theatre in Limassol and in modern amphitheatres in Nicosia, such as the “Skali” Amphitheatre in Aglantzia, Nicosia.
+The performances are presented in open-air amphitheatres at archaeological sites, such as the Ancient Odeon in Paphos and the Curium Ancient Theatre in Limassol and in modern amphitheatres in Nicosia, such as the “Skali” Amphitheatre in Aglantzia and the Makarios III Amphitheatre.